Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 To Wrap It Up

-CDN’s helpful if your site has many plugins and themes.
 Considering website security, if you have a popular site, a shopping site, or anything vulnerable to spammers, then even a free Cloudflare can make a difference.
-Most CDNs have built-in security features, like anti-malware, firewalls, DDOS filters, etc.
+Most CDNs have built-in security features, such as anti-malware, firewalls, and DDOS.

-Read More: Copy text from protected websites | Google MCM
+Read More: Copy text from protected websites | Spaceship VPS